watterott/SilentStepStick/docs/FAQ.md

 ## The motor makes noise in spreadCycle mode when it is not moving?
 A motor supply voltage of 12V is in most cases to low and in general the sound gets quieter if the motor supply voltage is above 18V.
 As workaround it is possible to activate the TMC21x0 automatic current reduction on standstill.
 This is done by not connecting the EN pin (EN=open).
+Note, most control boards of 3D printers turn off the drivers when the print is finished and so the automatic current reduction is not needed.

 ## The driver does not work or stopped working.
 What should I do?